-Schiff calls on Nunes to recuse himself from House Russia investigation
+Calls grow for Nunes to step aside in Russia probe

 "This is not a recommendation I make lightly, as the chairman and I have worked together well for several years; and I take this step with the knowledge of the solemn responsibility we have on the Intelligence Committee to provide oversight on all intelligence matters, not just to conduct the investigation," Schiff said Monday.

-Nunes defended his handling of the investigation as well as his relationship to the White House during an interview with CNN's Wolf Blitzer.
+Nunes defended his handling of the investigation as well as his relationship to the White House during an interview with CNN's Wolf Blitzer Monday.

 "The Congress has not been given this information, these documents, and that's the problem," Nunes said on CNN's "The Situation Room," explaining why he went to the White House.
 "This is Executive Branch."

-Note: This story has been updated to include breaking news.